pieroxy/conkw/doc/TROUBLESHOOT.md

 ## $CONKW_HOME/config/logging.properties

-This file defines how the logger works:
+This file defines how the logger works.
+This is the standard config file for `java.util.logging`.

 ```INI
 handlers= net.pieroxy.conkw.utils.logging.FileHandler